You feel alone. Your marriage is hurting….really hurting.

 •We are too broken.
 (No one is ever too broken for God’s help.)

 •The sooner we divorce, the sooner we will heal.
-(Divorce is life marker that shapes the rest of your life.
-The relief you seek through divorce is exchanged for new life long tensions.)
+(Divorce is a life marker that shapes the rest of your life.
+The relief you seek through a divorce is exchanged for new life long tensions.)

 •My spouse doesn’t want to save the marriage, so there is nothing I can do.
 (Please keep reading.
 There is a lot you can do with or without your spouse.
 Even if your spouse ultimately walks away, you can rest in the fact that you did everything you could to honor your marriage covenant with God.) )